-- CT scan (computed tomography).
-A CT scan is more detailed than a standard X-ray.
+- CT scan.
+This is more detailed than a standard X-ray.
 It can show detailed images of any part of the body, including the bones, muscles, fat, and organs.
 It uses both X-rays and computer technology to make horizontal images (often called slices) of the body.

-- MRI (magnetic resonance imaging).
+- MRI.
 This test makes detailed pictures of organs and structures inside your body.
 It uses a magnetic field and pulses of radio wave energy.
 A dye may be shot or injected into your vein.
 The dye helps the liver and other organs in the belly to be seen more clearly on the scan.

 - Ultrasound.
 This uses high frequency sound waves to create a picture of the organs.
 It can also check blood flow in blood vessels.

 - Liver biopsy.
 Small tissue samples are taken from your liver with a needle.
-These samples are checked under a microscope to find out the type of liver disease.
+These samples are checked under a microscope to find out the type of liver disease you have.

 How is autoimmune hepatitis treated?

 Once you have started treatment, it can take 6 months to a few years for the disease to go into remission.
 Some people can stop taking medicine, but often the disease comes back.
-You may need on-and-off treatment for the rest of your life.
-Some people need to remain on treatment if they have relapsed many times or their disease is severe.
+You may need treatment now and then for the rest of your life.
+Some people need to remain on treatment if they have relapsed many times or if their disease is severe.

 It can lead to scarring of the liver (cirrhosis).
 The liver can become so badly damaged that it no longer works.
 This is called liver failure.